-Cantonese food and markets
+Cantonese Food and Markets

-While Hong Kong Island may have many of the Michelin starred Chinese restaurants many would argue that the best, most authentic Cantonese restaurants are in Kowloon.
-This is where locals eat and locals are the most demanding customers when it comes to Cantonese cuisine!
+While Hong Kong Island may have many of the Michelin starred (and expensive) Chinese restaurants, many would argue that the best, most authentic Cantonese restaurants can be found in Kowloon.
+After all, this is where locals eat—and locals are the most demanding customers when it comes to Cantonese cuisine!

 Tsim Sha Tsui and Knutsford Terrace

 Knutsford Terrace is Kowloon’s party district and there are a number of Western, Japanese and Asian restaurants clustered along the strip, as well as at Observatory Court around the corner.

 Indian Food at Chungking Mansions